Month 5, Week 4

 Once your baby gets used to eating from a spoon, gradually add other foods to the menu.

-Though your baby is still very young and some of her food will get on her (and on you) rather than into her, this is the perfect time to begin a healthy diet that hopefully will last a lifetime.
+Though your baby is still very young and some of their food will get on them (and on you) rather than into them, this is the perfect time to begin a healthy diet that hopefully will last a lifetime.

 Try these healthy choices:

 - Start your baby on a healthy diet.
 Vegetables, protein, grains, and fruits have lots of nutrients to offer.

 - Introduce new foods slowly and 1 at a time to avoid allergic reactions.
 This way, if baby is allergic to any foods, you’ll be able to identify which ones.

 - Iron-rich foods are important because the iron stores your baby was born with have become depleted.
 Sources include fortified cereals, meat (beef, chicken, and lamb), and spinach.

 - If you've been breastfeeding, serve red meat, turkey, and lentils to add zinc to your baby's diet.
 It boosts the immune system.